Alcones1/nr1-pathpoint/README.md

 And the information related to a particular stage, including the errors for each one of them, can be viewed on REAL TIME at a high level.

-On the following graphic, you can see that this Pathpoint has five stages in process.
+On the following graphic, you can see that this particular Pathpoint has five stages in process.

 ![cambiar](screenshots/stagesb.png)